urbansky/grails-mailchimp-v3/README.md

 Grails Mailchimp V3 Plugin
 =======================
-This is a simple wrapper for the Mailchimp REST API Version 3
+This is a simple wrapper for the Mailchimp REST API Version 3 for Grails 2.

 Configuration